-The Wave – an exciting inland surfing destination near Bristol – will bring surfing, nature and education together when it completes in autumn 2019.
-At the centre of the development will be a freshwater lagoon, employing state-of-the-art technology to generate perfect surfing waves for both experienced surfers and beginners alike.
-The lake will sit within LHC’s carefully designed landscape, that responds to the location and character of the surrounding area and comprises sensory gardens, woodland walks, wetland experience and wildflower meadows.
+The Wave, England’s first inland surfing destination, is a pioneering £25m project which brings surfing, nature and education together.
+At the centre of the development is a stunning freshwater lagoon, employing state-of-the-art technology to generate perfect surfing waves for both experienced surfers and beginners alike.
+The lake sits within LHC’s carefully designed landscape, that responds to the location and character of the surrounding area and comprises sensory gardens, woodland walks, wetland experience and wildflower meadows.